The Best Weight Loss Pills

 In fact, the only ingredient in Forskohlii Diet Fuel that didn’t quite check out is what it’s named for.
 Forskohlin, or forskohlii root extract, is a common ingredient in diet pills — popping up in 22 of our contenders — that manufacturers claim curbs appetite and increases fat metabolism.
 The National Institute of Health states that there have only been a few short-term clinical trials on the efficacy of forskohlin.
 Thus far, the research suggests that it has no effect on body weight, but it also confirms that there are no safety concerns reported as of yet.
 While we preferred to cut unnecessary additives, this one isn’t a worry yet.

-At $13 for a bottle of 60 capsules, Forskohlii Diet Fuel is more cost-efficient than Alli.
-The suggested dosage of one pill twice per day means one bottle will last a month.
-Alli is 80 percent more expensive — but scientifically, it’s the better bet.
+At $13 for a bottle of 60 capsules (one month’s worth), Forskohlii Diet Fuel is 80 percent more cost-efficient than Alli — but scientifically, Alli is the better bet.